 Certain types of income are not recognised.
 They include gifts in kind or donated services that have been given a monetary valuation; and profits/losses from the sale of capital assets such as property or investments.

 The investment sub-stream tracks dividends, interest, and rents from investment property.
 Although charities may also liquidate (ie sell) some of their investments to fund their activities, in accounting practice this is counted as a capital gain rather than income, so this is excluded from Index data.

 Voluntary income anomalies

 Over the life of the Charity 100 Index, the voluntary income stream has seen a number of blips in its usual pattern of growth.
 Most, though not all, of these are due to data anomalies rather than widespread income trends.

 The biggest blip was between 2007 and 2009.
 This was because the Children’s Investment Fund Foundation received a multi-billion endowment shortly after its creation.

 There was a similar blip recorded between 1998 and 2000, when the PPP Foundation and the Diana, Princess of Wales Memorial Fund both joined and then left the Index following large but temporary influxes of funding.

 A dip in voluntary income was also recorded in 2014, but this was a side effect of the Index's annual membership review, rather than a reflection of any widespread drop in income.

 The same cannot be said of the period beginning in quarter 3 2016.
 At this time, voluntary income seems to have been hit by a series of scandals around fundraising practices.

-If you have any questions about the haysmacintyre / Charity Finance Charity Indexes, please get in touch by emailing [email protected].
+If you have any questions about the haysmacintyre / Charity Finance Indexes, please get in touch by emailing [email protected].